This short video will explain what electric vehicles are and the benefits of driving one instead of a petrol or diesel equivalent.

-Our guide will tell you more about the different types of vehicle available and how you can save money on purchasing an electric car.
+Our guide will tell you more about the different types of vehicles available and how you can save money on purchasing an electric car.

 Electric vehicles are an increasingly attractive option, due to their lower running costs, the expanding choice of models available and intensifying concerns about air quality and climate change.

-Learn more about the types of electric vehicles, their benefits and what financial support is available to help buy one.
+Learn more about the types of electric vehicles and their benefits.

 What is an electric vehicle?